Punjab: Two associates of Bambiha gang arrested | Law-Order

 Their arrest came following the questioning of Gurjant Singh, who is also a member of the Bambiha gang.

 Gurjant was arrested by the special cell of Delhi police last month.
-He was among the four people who were allegedly involved in the escape of the killer of Akali leader Vicky Middukhera in Nalagarh in Himachal Pradesh in August.
+He was among the four people who were allegedly involved in the firing incident that happened near the Nalagarh court in Himachal Pradesh to help escape the killer of Akali leader Vicky Middukhera in August.

 Gurjant, who was also involved in a car snatching incident in Mohali in January, had been brought here on remand for questioning, said police.